 - This camera is ONLY on the display side so photos/videos could be taken but it will take some practice.

 NOTE: This camera cannot (and will not) be accessed remotely by anyone.

-- How do students sign-in to a Chromebook?
+- How do I sign-in to my assigned Chromebook?

 - To sign-in to a Chromebook, students must enter their email address, <studentID>@pemb.org, as their username.

-- Their password will be their normal password that they use when they login to any Windows computer (like the library or computer labs).
+- Their password will be the normal password that they use when they login to any Windows computer (like the library or computer labs).

-- Can the students use their assigned device outside of school?
+- Can I use my assigned Chromebook outside of school?